dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

    6. Clear the TX interrupt.
    7. When you are done, don't forget to set the device back in RX mode.

+Transmitting payload pulse times etc can be seen in Appendix A (page 75):
+"Enhanced ShockBurst transmitting payload".

 When you get rid of the call to our `staff_nrf_tx_send_noack` the tests should work.